 The Five Essential Elements of Wellbeing: Revisiting Gallup Research Findings -Part 2

-After reading again the excellent book written by authors Tom Rath and Jim Harter and published by Gallum Press in 2010 based on leading edge research by Gallup Inc., I am convinced....
+About a year ago, after reading again the excellent book written by authors Tom Rath and Jim Harter and published by Gallup Press in 2010 based on leading edge research by Gallup Inc., I am convinced....

 So, if one were to recommend that if there were a single strategy to be developed and enacted to improve wellbeing en masse across populations and simultaneously improve emotional wellbeing and a reduction in substance use disorder incidents, then a focus on improving all aspects of the five essential elements of wellbeing would be that singular strategy.